Turn execution drag into a decision-ready plan.

-Not a fit for vendor shopping or “AI experimentation only.”
+Not an IT audit, vendor bakeoff, or “AI experimentation only.”
 We work best when someone can own decisions and follow-through.

-• 30–60 day sequenced plan (what to stop, start, and sequence next)
+- ✓ 30–60 day sequenced plan (what to stop, start, stabilize, or route to advisory)

 Exactly what you receive

-Not a long audit report.
-Practical artifacts your leadership team can use to make decisions and execute.
+Not a generic audit report.
+Practical artifacts your leadership team can use to see the cost of drag, reduce modernization risk, and decide what to do next.

-The workflows, handoffs, and systems where time disappears: duplicate entry, rework loops, brittle integrations, and “shadow spreadsheets.”
+The workflows, handoffs, and systems where time, money, and leadership attention disappear: duplicate entry, rework loops, brittle integrations, and shadow spreadsheets.

 Ownership + Decision Map